3-ingredient Jack Daniels fudge is easy to make in the microwave, crazy delicious, and for grown-ups only.

 The whiskey in this fudge is strong.
 Traditional Jack Daniels fudge recipes are similar to the other fudge recipes on this site, those that use sweetened condensed milk.
 I do not use sweetened condensed milk, and instead use a combination of powdered sugar and liquor.
 So this recipe has two times the booze than the traditional recipe.
 I'm not a big whiskey drinker, but if I'm making boozy fudge, I want it to taste like boozy fudge.

 And it does.
 My friends now expect a boozy fudge when I go to a party or gathering because they love them all so much.
 Delicious and super easy to make is the best combination ever.
 Scroll to the end for a printable recipe, free gift tags, and video how-tos.

 how to make chocolate Jack Daniels fudge

 - Line an 8-inch square baking pan with lightly greased parchment paper or non-stick foil.

 - I use either the smaller, 8-inch square baking pan so the fudge is on the thicker side, or I use a 9-inch square pan, although the fudge will be a bit thinner.

-- In a large bowl, place one pound of confectioner’s sugar (this is just under 4 cups, or one box of confectioner’s sugar) in a large bowl.
-Pour in 1/2 cup of Jack Daniels.
+- In a large bowl, place one pound of confectioner's sugar (this is just under 4 cups, or one box of confectioner's sugar) in a large bowl.
+Pour in ½ cup of room temperature Jack Daniels.
 Whisk the ingredients together very well.
 It will look like icing.

 - Alternatively, you can melt the chocolate on the stove-top.
 Place the bowl over a saucepan of simmering water, being sure the bottom of the bowl doesn't touch the water.